 Peshawar Khyber Pakhtunkhwa, Pakistan Travel Guide

 Qissa Khwani Bazaar (Storytellers' Bazaar): Historically, this was a major trading hub and a gathering place where professional storytellers captivated audiences.
-This bazaar witnessed centuries of commerce and cultural exchange, making it a living monument to the city's past.
+This bazaar witnessed centuries of commerce and cross-cultural interaction, making it a living monument to the city's past.

-Mahabat Khan Mosque: A stunning 17th-century Mughal-era mosque, located in the heart of the Old City.
+Mahabat Khan Mosque: A magnificent 17th-century Mughal-era mosque, positioned in the heart of the Old City.
 It a testament to exquisite Mughal architecture, featuring two tall minarets, a grand white marble facade, and intricate interior.
 It an active place of worship.

 Sethian Mohallah's intricate carvings best appreciated in natural daylight.